-Ayaa Joyce and Beatrice Masudio might come from different parts of South Sudan but they are united in sorrow.
+Ayaa Joyce and Beatrice Masudio might come from different parts of South Sudan, but they are united in sorrow.

-Having lost their husbands in the country's latest round of violence, the two women gathered their children and few belongings and made the dangerous journey to reach refugee camps in neighbouring Uganda.
+Having lost both their husbands in the country's latest round of violence, the two women gathered their children and few belongings and made the dangerous journey to reach refugee camps in neighbouring Uganda.

 Approximately 70,000 people have now crossed the South Sudanese border with Uganda since fighting erupted in the capital, Juba, between forces loyal to South Sudan's President Salva Kiir and his former Vice President Riek Machar in early July.

 'We just want a good future'

 Like Joyce and Masudio, the majority of the South Sudanese refugees in Uganda are women and children.

 Alice Sunday, a 16-year-old from Juba, said many people had died in the recent fighting, and she and others had to sleep outside without shelter or food.
 Her school was closed down.